Michigan Statewide Advocacy Services

 Values

-MAP aspires to fully live our values internally and externally:
+MSAS aspires to fully live our values internally and externally:

 - Justice: Aspiring for the fair and equitable treatment for all within the legal system and beyond